simonemanfre/wp-preload-image-plugin/README.md

-# Blank: Blueprint for WordPress plugin
+# WP Preload Image: Blueprint for WordPress plugin

 Blueprint for develop new WordPress plugin.